-Seated figure of Shakyamuni Buddha in meditation with chin leaning on hands which are joined over the raised left knee.
+Seated figure of Sakyamuni Buddha in meditation with chin leaning on hands which are joined over the raised left knee.
 The other leg is bent horizontally in front of the figure.
-Shakyamuni is the honorific name for Siddhartha Gautama (563 - 483 BCE), also known as the historical Buddha.
+Sakyamuni is the honorific name for Siddhartha Gautama (563 - 483 BCE), also known as the historical Buddha.
 The Buddha's unusual smile offsets his austere demeanor.
 Crafted during the period of Mongolian rule in China, the facial features suggest connections with Nepalese Buddhism.

 Manuscripts were found placed inside the statue (See C405 B-H).

 [Article] Steinhardt, Nancy S. 2008.
 "The Chinese Rotunda".
 Arts of Asia.
 38 (5): 83-95. : Page/Fig./Plate: Pg.
 91, Fig. 24

 [Article] Slusser, Mary S. 1996.
 "The Art of East Asian Lacquer Sculpture".
 Orientations.
 27 (1): 27-28. : Page/Fig./Plate: 27-28, Fig 22